Hendler/logical/README.md

 ```

 Logging of OpenAI API requests and responses is done through `openai_requests.log`, which can be found in the project's root directory.
 This log file is useful for auditing and debugging purposes.
 It includes detailed information about the requests sent to the OpenAI API and the responses received, including any errors encountered.

+The `myprolog.csv` file stores 1000 logical English examples with their truth values and corresponding Prolog statements, which are used for testing and validation purposes.

 ## background